 | Each additional person | + $7,000 |

-(These figures are estimated based on the annual adjustment trends.
-Always confirm the latest table on IRCC’s official site before applying.)
+(These figures are estimates based on annual adjustment trends.
+Always confirm the latest table on IRCC’s official website before applying.)

 Family size includes:

-Example: If you are married, have 2 kids, and want to invite both parents, your family size = 6 members→LICO = $66,000
+Example: If you are married, have two children, and want to invite both parents, your family size is 6 members, so the required income is approximately $66,000.

-Even if you meet the income requirement, many applications get refused because of small errors.
-Here are the top reasons:
+Even if you meet the income requirement, many applications are refused due to avoidable errors:

-You must submit clear and verifiable documents to meet Super Visa requirements:
+You should submit clear and verifiable documents, including:

-Double-check family size before applying Combine all sources of income – salary + rental + business Avoid gaps in employment proof Buy the correct insurance plan (minimum $100,000 coverage for 1 year) Submit a complete application the first time – incomplete files lead to delays or refusals
+Double-check family size before applying.
+Combine all income sources.
+Avoid gaps in employment proof.
+Purchase the correct insurance policy.
+Submit a complete application the first time to prevent refusals or delays.